vxsharma-14/project-NAnPack/README.md

 # DIFFUS
-## A Differential eqUations Solvers repository.
+## A DIFFerential eqUations Solvers package.

 A package of numerical solvers based on finite-difference methods for one-dimensional and two-dimensional parabolic, elliptic, hyperbolic and mixed partial differential equations written in Python language and inteded for use in teaching and academic research.